Mike Peters (musician): Illness and death

 Peters had cancer for three decades; he was first diagnosed with lymphoma in 1995.
 In 1996, Peters made a recovery from lymph cancer, and began recording and touring again, sometimes with members of the re-formed band.
 He also presented a regular show called Bedrock on BBC Radio Wales.
 In 2005, he discovered that he was suffering from chronic lymphocytic leukaemia.
-At this time, he co-founded the Love Hope Strength Foundation with fellow leukaemia patient James Chippendale, the president of CSI Entertainment in Dallas, Texas.
+At this time, he co-founded the Love Hope Strength Foundation with fellow leukaemia patient James Chippendale.
 After going into remission he appeared in a documentary for BBC Wales chronicling his illness, released in 2006 as Mike Peters on the Road to Recovery, with some of the proceeds being donated to his foundation.

 In October 2007, Peters and 38 other musicians, cancer survivors and supporters, made a 14-day trek to the Mount Everest base camp to perform the highest concert ever on land to raise awareness and money to fight cancer.
 Other musicians included Cy Curnin and Jamie West-Oram of the Fixx, Glenn Tilbrook of Squeeze, Slim Jim Phantom of the Stray Cats and Nick Harper.
 In 2011, Love Hope Strength Foundation released the film More to Live For, intended to promote the importance of bone marrow donation in saving the lives of cancer victims.

-In September 2022, he announced that his chronic lymphocytic leukaemia (CLL) had returned, and he was being treated with chemotherapy at the North Wales Cancer Centre.
+In September 2022, he announced that his chronic lymphocytic leukaemia had returned, and he was being treated with chemotherapy at the North Wales Cancer Centre.

 In September 2024, Peters was reported to be in remission from Richter's Syndrome following a clinical trial at the Christie NHS Foundation Trust, Manchester.
 In December 2024, he reported that he had not been able to achieve complete remission and undertook chimeric antigen receptor T-cell therapy in early 2025.

 Peters died from the illness on 29 April 2025, at the age of 66.
 His funeral was held on 29 May 2025 in his hometown of Dyserth.
 A musical tribute was screened in Peters' honour in the village square, before the funeral service was held the Parish Church of St Bridget and St Cwyfan.
 The service was attended by 150 invited guests, with around 2,000 fans watching outside the church on a large screen.